Eaglw/Chemical_Engineering/Soft Matter/Interparticle forces.md

 ### Which attraction forces can we find beyond bond-forming distances?
 The most relevants are the [[Soft Matter/Coulombic forces|Coulombic forces]] and the [[Soft Matter/van der Walls forces|van der Walls forces]], with the London(dispersion) forces being the main ones between the van der Walls forces.

+The van der Walls forces are based on the electric dipole of molecules, so it's useful to define the [[]]
 ### Which is the effect of the presence of the solvent in the interparticle forces?